dusenberrymw/Pine-Data-Tools/README.md

     original data) to finish (trained model, testing stats, predictions).
     Customize this to meet your workflow needs.
-- preprocess.py -> Use this as a first pass through your data for bulk conversions.
+- preprocess.py -> Use this as a first pass through your data for bulk conversions, such as converting text features to numeric ones.
 Customize the 'process()' method for your data.
 - csv2pine.py -> Use this to convert the original data into Pine's data format, which is very similar to that of Vowpal Wabbit.
 Customize the 'construct_line()' method for your data.